nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-There is no previous state to revert to.
+There is no previous state to revert to

   * 2a1.
 ZooKeepBook shows an error message

   * Use case ends

-**Use case: Redo last undo**
+**Use case: UC09 - Redo last undo**

 **MSS**

-1. User enters redo command.
+1. User specifies the redo command

-2. ZooKeepBook reverts to the state before undo command was made.
+2. ZooKeepBook reverts to the state before undo command was made

 3. ZooKeepBook shows a success message